rearl89/ms-project1/README.md

 Inspiration
 --------------------
 The reason I picked this game to be my milestone project is because it was one of my favorite games I played on my APPLE IIGS computer growing up.
-It is essentially a Breakout brick type game, but has upgrades (such as having a the ability to shoot the bricks or the ball being able to break through every brick in its path) and some bricks have to be hit more than once to break them.
+It is essentially a Breakout brick type game, but has power-ups (such as having a the ability to shoot the bricks or the ball being able to break through every brick in its path) and some bricks have to be hit more than once to break them.
 The goal is to first make a basic Breakout game and if I have time I will add these other features.

 Objective
 --------------------